-Dutch pianist Matteo Myderwyk releases new album 'Ataraxia'
+Dutch pianist Matteo Myderwyk presents a new pianoalbum 'Ataraxia'

-On January 11, prolific Dutch piano voyager Matteo Myderwyk will release his third album in 18 months on Dutch imprint Excelsior Recordings: Ataraxia will be the follow-up of To Move and Verses
+On January 11, prolific Dutch piano voyager Matteo Myderwyk released his third album in 18 months on Dutch imprint Excelsior Recordings: Ataraxia will be the follow-up of To Move and Verses

-After To Move and Verses, Ataraxia appears on January 11.
-The new album contains 13 songs inspired by the ancient philosophy of Epicurus (431 - 270 BC), which he practiced to his students to try and bring complete peace of mind; ataraxia.
+The new album contains 13 songs inspired by the ancient philosophy of Epicurus (341 - 270 BC), which he practiced to his students to try and bring complete peace of mind; ataraxia.
 According to Epicurus, Ataraxia is the first step towards true happiness, and music is the most essential tool to achieve this goal.